EndBug/version-check/README.md

 - `changed` : either "true" or "false", indicates whether the version has changed.
 - `type` : if the version has changed, it tries to find the type of bump (e.g. "patch", "minor", ...)
+- `version` : if the version has changed, it shows the nre version number (e.g. "1.0.2)

 To access these outputs, you need to access the context of the step you previously set up: you can find more info about steps contexts [here](https://help.github.com/en/articles/contexts-and-expression-syntax-for-github-actions#steps-context).
-If you set your step id to `check` you'll find the outputs at `steps.check.outputs.changed` and `steps.check.outputs.type`: you can use these outputs as conditions for other steps.
+If you set your step id to `check` you'll find the outputs at `steps.check.outputs.changed`, `steps.check.outputs.type` and `steps.check.outputs.version`: you can use these outputs as conditions for other steps.
 Here's an example:

 ```yaml